atoms-to-intelligence/tapestry/README.md

 `numpy.savetxt`.

 All matrices are added to the matrices dictionary `MDict` in `core/matrices.py`.
+Matrix labels are also available as python variable names in `tools/run_expts.py` and other relevant places.

 ## Deployed Matrices

+TBD

 # Adding Algorithms

 New algorithms can be easily added to the `algos/` folder.
-Please edit `algos_dict` to add your algorithm name and register the function corresponding function to be called.
+Please edit `algos_dict` to add your algorithm name and register the corresponding function to be called.

 ## Running synthetic expts with new algorithm